DallasNovakowski/DallasNovakowski/content/post/2023-10-15-absurdly-transparent-data-visualizations-using-faded-dotplots/index.en.markdown

 ![](grey_spidey.gif)

 An extra consideration is getting at least some contrast between your darkest dot shade and any extra information you choose to include (e.g., summary statistics, hypothesis tests).
-As an objective measure to accompany intuition and experiment, you can explore palette contrasts ([using this terrific tool](https://colourcontrast.cc/848484/d8d8d8)).
+As an objective measure to accompany intuition and experiment, you can explore palette contrasts [using this terrific tool](https://colourcontrast.cc/848484/d8d8d8).